Curriculum for Family Medicine Residency

 CHRISTUS Health values hands-on as well as didactic education.
 Our residents participate in daily dedicated teaching time totaling more than 300 hours per year.
 We use different modalities during our lecture time to cover a wide variety of topics, including, but not limited to:

-• General Lectures: Taught by residents and guest lecturers
+• General Lectures: Taught by faculty, residents, specialists, and guest lecturers

-• Morbidity & Mortality Conference: Led by a resident in conjunction with hospital Quality & Safety Committee
+• Morbidity & Mortality Conference: Led by a resident in conjunction with a faculty champion

 • Faculty-Led, Team-Based Learning